vaishnavkvr/full-stack/react project/450-DSA-master/README.md

 - **Mobile first design ✌🏻**
 - **Clean UI ⚡**

-## What is 450-DSA Cracker 🤔
+## What is placement prep-DSA Cracker 🤔

-#### 450 DSA Cracker is a comprehensive list of 400 + topic wise questions to build your confidence in data structure and algorithms and prepare yourself for placements.
+#### placement pre- DSA Cracker is a comprehensive list of 400 + topic wise questions to build your confidence in data structure and algorithms and prepare yourself for placements.

-#### 450 DSA Cracker doesn't guarantee a job but guarantees your confidence in solving any coding problem if done in the right way 👍🏻.
+#### placement pre- DSA Cracker doesn't guarantee a job but guarantees your confidence in solving any coding problem if done in the right way 👍🏻.

-#### More details on how [450dsa] can help you -> [here].
+#### More details on how [pp-dsa] can help you -> [here].

 ## Dependencies 🗃